1957 African Cup of Nations final

-The 1957 Africa Cup of Nations Final was a football match that took place on 16 February 1957 at the Municipal Stadium in Khartoum, Sudan, to determine the winner of the 1957 Africa Cup of Nations, the football championship of Africa organized by the Confederation of African Football (CAF).
+The 1957 African Cup of Nations final was a football match that took place on 16 February 1957 at the Municipal Stadium in Khartoum, Sudan, to determine the winner of the 1957 African Cup of Nations, the football championship of Africa organized by the Confederation of African Football (CAF).

 Egypt beat Ethiopia 4−0, with all four goals scored by Ad-Diba.